nils-wisiol/dns-falcon/README.md

 **Note: Not yet completely implemented!**

 To use the Internet Test Setup, a public IP address for the authoritative name server is required, and a name needs to be delegated to this server.
-Given a deSEC.io user name and access token, this repository can take care of delegation itself.
+Given a deSEC.io domain name and access token, this repository can take care of delegation itself.
 To activate the Internet Test Setup, add the following variables to the `.env` file:

 ```
 PUBLIC_IP4_ADDRESSES=10.1.1.1,10.2.2.2
 PUBLIC_IP6_ADDRESSES=fe80::1337,fe80::4711
-DESEC_USER=someuser@example.com
 DESEC_TOKEN=123456789abcedfghij
 DESEC_DOMAIN=mytest.dedyn.io
 ```